jnortiz/Gaussian-Sampling/README.md

 </p>

 <p>
 In focus, we have the KeyDerive algorithm that requires samples from a discrete Gaussian distribution.
-The discrete Ziggurat algorithm (Buchmann et al., 2014) was adopted in this work due to its simplicity and efficiency (about one million samples per second).
-It is a sampler by rejection that outputs integers statistically close to a discrete Gaussian distribution centered in zero.
+This project includes the (on going) constant-time implementation of both Ziggurat (Buchmann et al., 2014) and Knuth-Yao (Roy, Vercauteren, and Verbauwhede, 2013) sampling algorithms.
 </p>